desmos-labs/desmos/docs/architecture/adr-006-subspace-module.md

   // Allows to change the information of the subspace PermissionChangeInfo      = 0b001000

-  // Allows to set other users' permissions (except PermissionSetPermissions) PermissionSetPermissions  = 0b010000
+  // Allows to set other users' permissions (except PermissionSetPermissions).
+  // This includes managing user groups and the associated permissions PermissionSetPermissions  = 0b010000
 )
 ```